-Some infants exposed to antidepressants late in the third trimester, have shown drug withdrawal symptoms such as difficulty of breathing, sluggish, colic irritability, low or high blood pressure, and tremor or spasms
+Some infants exposed to antidepressants late in the third trimester have shown drug withdrawal symptoms such as difficulty breathing, sluggish, colic irritability, low or high blood pressure, and tremor or spasms.

 Your doctor will discuss the possible risks and benefits of taking Nardil during pregnancy.